CRaFT: Circuit-Guided Refusal Feature Selection via Cross-Layer Transcoders: Related Work

 \subsection{Steering-Based Jailbreaking Attacks}

-Model-steering approaches to jailbreak and refusal control intervene directly on internal activations rather than modifying the input prompt.
-Early approaches typically identify a dense refusal direction in a model's hidden state or MLP output and then add or remove that direction at inference time~\citep{arditi2024refusal}.
+Model-steering approaches to jailbreak and refusal control intervene directly on internal activations through vector-level modifications rather than modifying the input prompt.
+Early approaches typically identify a dense refusal direction vector in a model's hidden state or MLP output and then add or remove that direction at inference time~\citep{arditi2024refusal}.
 Such dense directions are often not well disentangled, since neurons and activation vectors often participate in many overlapping functions~\citep{turner2023steering}.
 As a result, interventions on dense directions can affect functions beyond refusal and degrade general model behavior.

-More recent work~\citep{obrien2024steering,yeo-etal-2025-understanding} replaces dense directions with sparse feature bases, most commonly sparse autoencoders~(SAEs), and steers the model with refusal-related sparse features.
-While SAE features are closer to mono-semantic representations than dense activation directions, they provide a more fine-grained and targeted intervention space.
-However, feature selection in these methods is still based on activation statistics, such as feature frequency, activation magnitude, or contrastive differences between harmful and benign prompts.
-Such criteria do not guarantee that a selected feature is causally important for refusal: a feature may become active because it tracks properties of the input prompt, such as its topic, phrasing, or harmful content.
+More recent work~\citep{obrien2024steering,yeo-etal-2025-understanding} replaces dense directions with sparse feature bases, most commonly sparse autoencoders~(SAEs), enabling more fine-grained refusal-feature steering.
+However, feature selection in these methods is based on activation statistics, focusing on how frequently or how strongly a specific feature activates in harmful versus benign prompts.
+Such criteria do not guarantee that a selected feature is causally important for refusal: a feature may become active because it tracks properties of the input prompt, such as its topic, phrasing, or content.